Skip to main content

 Key Documents for a Visitor Visa Application

-The most important thing an officer assesses in a visitor visa application is whether you are a genuine temporary resident — someone who will leave Canada at the end of your authorized stay.
-Your documents must demonstrate this.
+The central question an officer assesses in a visitor visa application is whether you are a genuine temporary resident, someone who will leave Canada at the end of the authorized stay.
+There is no single magic document or fixed dollar amount that guarantees approval; the officer weighs the whole picture.
+Your documents should make a clear, honest case for your purpose, your funds, and your ties back home.

 Valid Passport

 Must be valid for the duration of your intended stay.
-Some officers require 6 months validity beyond departure.
+Some officers prefer validity well beyond your planned departure date.

 Proof of Financial Support